Principles of Palliative Care

 Having introduced the concepts of palliative and end of life care, the course will explore the essential practices necessary for the delivery of high quality care.
 (Priorities for Care of the Dying Person, 2014)

-During the session participants will have the opportunity to deepen their knowledge and understanding of the topics in a safe and facilitated environment, looking at some of the latest guidance for practitioners and, by working interactively, practise skills which will enhance their practice.
+During the session participants will have the opportunity to deepen their knowledge and understanding of the topics in a safe and facilitated environment, looking at some of the latest guidance for practitioners and, by working interactively, gain confidence in how to deliver effective care to people at the end of their life

 Kate Butcher - Education Lead